openframeworks/ofSite/documentation/types/ofRectangle.markdown

 Get the ofRectangle's position.

-Warning: The z-component of the returned ofPoint is undefined.
+Warning: The z component of the returned glm::vec3 is undefined.

 Returns: The rectangle's position.